Pepper Hammock Power Project

 Brantley and Wayne Counties: Emerging leaders in Georgia’s renewable energy industry

 The BrightNight Pepper Hammock project is an industry-leading opportunity to provide clean, renewable power to Southeast Georgia.
-This renewable power project, spanning 2,700 acres across Brantley and Wayne Counties, Georgia, will feature 400-megawatts of reliable, renewable solar energy.
-Using our industry-leading technologies, our designs allow for seamless integration of solar power generation on traditionally agricultural land in a way that preserves the agricultural and rural integrity of the area.
+This renewable power project, spanning 3,100 acres across Brantley and Wayne Counties, Georgia, will feature 400-megawatts of reliable, solar energy and batteries.
+Using our industry-leading development process, our designs allow for seamless integration of solar power generation in a way that preserves the agricultural and rural integrity of the area.

 Pepper Hammock’s valuable energy capacity will assist in is capable of meeting growing energy demands in Southeast Georgia, allowing additional industry and jobs in the region.
-In addition to renewable electricity, the Pepper Hammock project will also generate significant economic value through tax revenue and job creation.
+The Pepper Hammock project will also generate significant economic value through tax revenue and job creation.
 During construction, the region will enjoy a significant influx of economic investment and job creation.
 Once operational, the project will continue to create jobs via ongoing maintenance and generate valuable tax revenue without burdening local infrastructure (e.g., roads, water, waste management).

 -